onatolumayowa/Retail-Sales-Analysis/README.md

 EDA involved exploring the retail sales data to answer key questions such as:

 - Calculate the total sales for each category
-- Find the average age of customers who purchased items from the each category
+- Find the average age of customers who purchased items from each category
 - Find all transactions where the total_sale is greater than 1000
 - Find the total number of transactions made by each gender in each category
 - Calculate the average sale for each month.
 Find out best selling month in each year